AlynxZhou/hikaru-theme-aria/README.md

 - ARIA uses [FlexBox layout](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) to place elements, and Internet Explorer before version 9 has no way to support it.
 So if you use IE, upgrade to IE 11 or later, or use a modern browser like [Google Chrome](https://www.google.com/chrome/) or [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/).
 Or if you know how to fallback FlexBox in elder IE, please send PRs, thanks.

+# Coding Style

+You don't need to keep 80-chars a line in templates and style files, you should keep them in good structure.

+## Stylus

+They should look like CSS, don't remove `{`, `}` and `;`.

+Use 2-spaces indent.

+## Nunjucks

+Nunjucks tags should not be indented, which means they should be in the same level as their inner HTML.
+Consider them as HTML comment.

+Use 2-spaces indent.

+## JavaScript

+JavaScript inside scripts tags shoule have a 2-spaces indent to it's parent `<script>` tag.

+Most JavaScript code should use jQuery's `$(document).ready()`.

+Consider not to use ES6, most of those functions can be written in ES5.

+Use 2-spaces indent.

+## YAML

+Use camelCase.

+Don't use inline array and object.

+If you need an array to iterate, don't use object with it's key and value, use array of objects.

+Use 2-spaces indent.

 # Usage

 ## Clone This Repo